Risk Warning: Your Capital is at Risk

 - Wallis and Futuna

-Traders in the United States and Canada can’t trade CFDs through City Index due to regulations.
+Traders in the United States and Canada can’t trade CFDs through City Index due to local regulations.
 However, when applying for an account from those countries, City Index refers you to the Forex.com platform to open a forex account.

 Can I Trust City Index?